-Featuring a flat cabin floor, passengers aboard the Learjet 75 can easily move around and access inflight storage for personal items.
-An innovative and unique pocket door separates the cabin from the cockpit and galley and is the first of its kind within a light jet.
+An innovative and unique pocket door separates the cabin from the cockpit and galley and is the first of its kind on a light jet.
 The pocket door allows for total privacy and low noise levels on every flight.
-Additionally, cabin space visually increases with eight windows on each side of the jet as well as a roomy lavatory.
+The cabin also includes a galley 30 percent larger than that of the Lear 45, and a redesigned lavatory with added storage space.

 On the new Liberty models, the cabin seats six—with two of those seats in a miniature Executive Suite, the Learjet line’s first.
 This suite affords passengers a generous 35 inches of legroom, fold-out tables, and a quiet space for one-on-one business or rest.

 Two new Honeywell TFE731-40BR engines, each offering 3,850 lbs. of thrust, power the Learjet 75 and add 10% more power to the aircraft compared to the Learjet 45.
 The elite engines enable the aircraft to fly at a maximum speed of .81 mach, and to manage a range of 2,080 nautical miles nonstop when operating under NBAA IFR with four passengers.
 With this range, the Learjet 75 can handle trips like New York to Las Vegas and San Francisco to Mexico City.